google/syzkaller/docs/syscall_descriptions_syntax.md

 "ptr"/"ptr64": a pointer to an object, type-options:
 	type of the object; direction (in/out/inout)
-	ptr64 has size of 8 bytes regardless of target pointer size "buffer": a pointer to a memory buffer (like read/write buffer argument), type-options: direction (in/out/inout)
-"string": a zero-terminated memory buffer (no pointer indirection implied), type-options:
-	either a string value in quotes for constant strings (e.g. "foo"), or a reference to string flags (special value `filename` produces file names),
+	ptr64 has size of 8 bytes regardless of target pointer size "string": a zero-terminated memory buffer (no pointer indirection implied), type-options: either a string value in quotes for constant strings (e.g. "foo"), or a reference to string flags (special value `filename` produces file names),